envoyproxy/learnenvoy/_articles/routing-basics.md

         cluster: service2
 ```

-The clusters pull their membership data from DNS and use a round-robin load balancing over all hosts.
+Clusters pull their membership data from DNS and use a round-robin load balancing over all hosts.

 ```yaml